JohannesTheo/multi_object_datasets_torch/README.md

 ![preview](preview.gif)

-If you are not familiar with these datasets, please read their descriptions here: [Multi-Object Datasets](https://github.com/deepmind/multi_object_datasets#readme), as we only provide short, technical summaries of the data.
+If you are not familiar with these datasets, please read their descriptions here first: [Multi-Object Datasets](https://github.com/deepmind/multi_object_datasets#multi-object-datasets)

 ## Bibtex